Water Softener Installation Cost

 Plumbing Modifications

 If your existing plumbing system is older or there is a requirement to have it adapted to have a water softener installed, you will incur extra charges for the service.
-Now, plumbers are typically priced around £30-£50 per hour, mainly depending on location and complexity of the job.
-Unfortunately, this cost may be unavoidable if your plumbing system requires work, but you can find more guidance on plumbing work and associated costs here.
+Plumbers are typically priced around £30-£50 per hour (possibly more in high-cost areas such as London), depending on the complexity of the job required.

 Pre-Filter Installation